 Ordinary eye wear does not adequately protect you against injury.
 In fact, contact lenses may make an eye injury worse.
 In Australia, men of working age are most at risk of serious eye injuries.

 The risk of workplace eye injuries is reduced if proper prevention measures are followed.
-Pay attention to your working environment and always wear eye protection every time you are required to do high-risk work.
+Pay attention to your working environment and always wear eye protection when you are required to do high-risk work.

 High-risk jobs and eye safety